indus/dv-scalebar/src/docs/docs.md

 In Vue, the use of Single File Components (SFCs, or .vue files) is quite common.
 To use `dv-scalebar` in an SFC, import it in the `<script>` section before referencing it in the `<template>` or render function.

-The `dv-scalebar/sfc` path targets an SFC version that uses TypeScript and includes scoped styles.
-Alternatively, you can import the pre-built Vue component from `dv-scalebar/vue` and separately import the style file.

 ``` Vue
 <script setup lang="ts">
 import dvScalebar from "dv-scalebar/sfc"